ExgnosisClasses/JavaWeek1/Labs/Lab 7-4  Generalization/Lab 7-4 Generalization.md

 Create a generalization category called `Pet` to be the superclass of all these concrete types.

-The `Pet` class has no attributes or methods, it is just creating a general category.
-Now we can make all the animal types `Pets` by just using `extends`
+The `Pet` class has no attributes or methods, it just creates a general category.
+- Now we can make all the animal types `Pets` by just using `extends`

 ```java
 class Pet {}